Boris Vallejo

 Boris Vallejo (born January 8, 1941) is a Peruvian-American painter who works in the science fiction, fantasy, and erotica genres.
 His hyper-representational paintings have appeared on the covers of numerous novels in the science fiction, sword and sorcery, and fantasy fiction genres, along with album covers for musical groups in addition to movie posters and other media.
 His art is also sold through a series of annual calendars.

-Early biography
+Early life and education

-Born in 1941 in Lima, Peru, Vallejo began painting at the age of 13, in 1954, and obtained his first illustration job three years later in 1957 at the age of 16.
-He attended Escuela Nacional Superior Autónoma de Bellas Artes on a five-year scholarship, and was awarded a prize medal.
+Vallejo was born in 1941 in Lima, Peru.
+He began painting at the age of 13.
+In 1954, he obtained his first illustration job.
+Three years later, in 1957, at the age of 16, he attended Escuela Nacional Superior Autónoma de Bellas Artes on a five-year scholarship, where he was awarded a prize medal.

 Career

 After emigrating to the United States in 1964, at the age of 23, he quickly garnered a fan following from his illustrations of Tarzan, Conan the Barbarian, Doc Savage, and various other fantasy characters (often done for paperback-fiction works featuring the characters).
 This led to commissions for movie-poster illustration, advertisement illustration, and artwork for various collectibles, including Franklin Mint paraphernalia, trading cards, and sculpture.
 Along with his wife Julie Bell, Vallejo presents his artwork in an annual calendar and various books.

 Vallejo's preferred artistic medium is oil on board, and he has previously used photographs to combine discrete images to form composite images.
 Preparatory works are pencil or ink sketches, which have been displayed in the book Sketchbook.
 He and Julie Bell have worked on collaborative artworks together, in which they sign the artwork with both names.

 Vallejo has produced film posters for numerous fantasy and action movies, including Knightriders (1981), Q (1982), and Barbarian Queen (1985).
 He has also illustrated posters for comedies, notably National Lampoon's Vacation (1983), European Vacation (1985), Nothing but Trouble (1991) and Aqua Teen Hunger Force Colon Movie Film for Theaters (2007), co-created with Bell.

 He illustrated the 1978 Tarzan calendar.
 His sea serpent paintings hang in the queue of Loch Ness Monster, a rollercoaster at Busch Gardens Williamsburg.

 His art was also featured in the 1995 card game Hyborian Gates.